The-O-Team/Coding-Conventions/README.md

 - Importance of following the coding guidelines
 - Common issues observed in previous reviews
-- Tools and linters used to enforce style
+- Tools and linters used to enforce style (pre-commit)
   - eslint
   - black
   - pylint (Odoo flavour)